Who are the victims of the Kentucky tornadoes devastating the midwest?

 “When your cellphones don’t work in these communities, how do you find people to truly know how many are missing?” he said.
 “Again, we’re 40 hours in, and just the level of devastation does make having the specific numbers … difficult to have.”

-After initially saying that at least 80 Kentuckians have died, Mr Beshear revised that number to 64 on Monday.
+It has been confirmed that 74 people have died in the state and about 109 remain missing, Mr Beshear said on Monday.

-But Mr Beshear cautioned on Sunday that it would probably get worse as time goes on.
+But the governor cautioned on Sunday that it would probably get worse as time goes on.
 “Remember, we’re still finding bodies.
 I mean, we’ve got cadaver dogs in towns they shouldn’t have to be in,” he said.

-“Many of the defendants who came before him weren’t represented by attorneys, and Crick was very good about seeing to it that their rights were protected,” Judge Wiggins said, according to the Associated Press.
+“Many of the defendants who came before him weren’t represented by attorneys, and Crick was very good about seeing to it that their rights were protected,” Judge Wiggins said.
 “He had a very common-sense approach.
 He was very level-headed about how to handle cases and how to talk to people.”

 The Graves County Jail and Restricted Custody Centre wrote on Facebook that one of their corrections officers died in the storms.
 “It is with deep regret and sorrow that we report the passing of one of our deputies and friends, we will miss Robert Daniel forever until we meet again.
 He did his job honourably and professionally until the very end,” the centre posted.
 “We love you and pray for your family.
 If anyone wants to help in any way, please bear with us, it is chaotic right now and we have no information on arrangements or anything yet.”